Skip to Content

 10. Moreton-in-Marsh show

-The traditional Moreton-in-Marsh agricultural show takes place on 2 September this year at the town’s showground.
+The traditional Moreton-in-Marsh agricultural show takes place on 7 September this year at the town’s showground.
 Describing itself as a ‘day of farming, food and family fun’, it’s one of the UK’s biggest agricultural shows.
-There are displays of various livestock, horse shows, produce, crafts and baking in the Home and Garden marquee and lots of shopping opportunities.
+There are displays of various livestock, horse shows, produce, crafts and baking in the Home and Garden marquee, along with lots of shopping opportunities.

 11. Cornbury House Horse Trials

-Go back in time to the Golden Age of motor racing with the Autumn Classic Historic Race Day at Castle Combe Circuit in Wiltshire on 23 September 2023.
-Ten races feature classic cars from the 1950s, 60s and 70s – with special events to mark the 75th anniversary of Lotus cars this year.
-There are also car displays and parades, and a best-dressed award up for grabs.
+Go back in time to the Golden Age of motor racing with the Autumn Classic Historical Racing Festival at Castle Combe Circuit in Wiltshire on 21–22 September 2024.
+Races feature classic cars from the 1950s, 60s and 70s – with special events to mark the 70th anniversary of MGs and Austin Healeys.
+There are also car displays, parades, a classic car auction and live entertainment.

 Castle Combe village